EuropeanRoverChallenge/ERC-Remote-Navigation-Sim/README.md

 ## Requirements

 The simulation is mainly developed and tested on [Ubuntu 18.04 Bionic Beaver](https://releases.ubuntu.com/18.04/) with [ROS Melodic Morenia](http://wiki.ros.org/melodic/Installation/Ubuntu), so it is a recommended setup.

 The rest of the tools used in this guide can be installed with apt:
 ```
 sudo apt install python-rosdep python-catkin-tools python-vcstool
 ```

+There is also a dockerized version which should work on most Linux distributions running X Window Server (See [Using Docker](#using-docker) section).

 ## Building